-North Korea says it tested a new hypersonic missile in its second launch since September
+North Korea says it tested a new hypersonic missile — its second since September

-North Korean state media reported Thursday that the missile was a “hypersonic gliding warhead,” and included photos that confirmed it was one of the new models displayed at a defense exhibition in the fall.
-According to experts, Pyongyang is developing that model to eventually carry nuclear warheads.
+North Korean state media reported Thursday that the missile was a “hypersonic gliding warhead” and included photos that confirmed it was one of the new models displayed at a defense exhibition in the fall.
+According to experts, Pyongyang is developing hypersonic weapons to eventually carry nuclear warheads.

-Hypersonic weapons fly fast at low altitudes and are much easier to maneuver than traditional ballistic missiles, making them difficult to both track and intercept.
+Hypersonic weapons fly fast at low altitudes and are much easier to maneuver than traditional ballistic missiles, making them difficult to track and intercept.
 They are some of the latest warfare technology being developed by major military powers such as China, Russia and the United States.

-North Korea first test-fired a hypersonic missile in September after leader Kim Jong Un announced what he said was a wishlist of advanced weapons earlier in the year.
+North Korea first test-fired a hypersonic missile in September after leader Kim Jong Un announced a wish list of advanced weapons earlier in the year.

-As nuclear talks with Washington have stalled, Kim has turned his focus on developing tactical nuclear weapons.
-The aim, experts say, is to be able to respond to attacks closer to home, evade missile defense systems and reach U.S. forces stationed in South Korea and Japan in case of war.
+As nuclear talks with Washington have stalled, Kim has turned his focus to developing tactical nuclear weapons.
+The aim, experts say, is to be able to respond to attacks closer to home, evade missile defense systems, and reach U.S. forces stationed in South Korea and Japan in case of war.

 “Hypersonic missiles are threatening because their sheer speed makes detection and defense hard,” said Lee Ho-ryung, a researcher at the state-run Korea Institute for Defense Analyses in Seoul.
 She added that North Korea’s hypersonic technology appeared to be in the early stages of development, based on the limited amount of information released about the weapon’s speed.

 Pyongyang said that in Wednesday’s test, the glider successfully detached from its rocket booster, maneuvered 120 kilometers (75 miles) and hit a target 700 kilometers (435 miles) away.
-North Korea also announced that the new weapon can operate in winter weather — an apparent response to previous criticisms of their technological limitations in colder temperatures.
+North Korea also announced that the new weapon can operate in winter weather — apparently a response to previous criticisms of its technological limitations in colder temperatures.

-New photos released Thursday showed that the new model looked similar in design to weapons developed by the United States in the 1980s and more recently by South Korea, said Jeffrey Lewis, director of the East Asia Nonproliferation Program at the James Martin Center for Nonproliferation Studies in Monterey, Calif.
+Photos released Thursday showed that the new model looked similar in design to weapons developed by the United States in the 1980s and more recently by South Korea, said Jeffrey Lewis, director of the East Asia Nonproliferation Program at the James Martin Center for Nonproliferation Studies in Monterey, Calif.

 “It is a step forward [in the North’s weapons program].
 It’s a step that the United States took in the 1980s and the South Koreans took several years ago,” Lewis said.
 “So it’s not some wild new science fiction technology, but it does improve their ability to deliver nuclear weapons against targets in South Korea and evade missile defenses.”